Tpatni719/gsMAMS/paper/paper.md

 ```

-Based on the simulation results, the type I error at the first interim analysis is 0.5\% and at the second interim analysis, it is around 4.6\%.
+Based on the simulation results, the type I error at the first interim analysis is 0.5\% and at the second interim analysis, it is approximately  4.6\%.
 Therefore, the overall type I error of the trial is close to 5\%.
-The sample size required for the trial was 79 patients per arm but the trial used around an average of 62 subjects per arm.
-The stopping probability(probability of stopping the trial either due to futility or efficacy) should add up to 1 which is the case here and since this is under null configuration, the probability of futility(probability of stopping the trial when all the treatment arms becomes futile in the trial) should be around 95\% and it holds true in this case.
+The sample size required for the trial was 79 patients per arm but the trial used approximately  an average of 62 subjects per arm.
+The stopping probability(probability of stopping the trial either due to futility or efficacy) should add up to 1 which is the case here and since this is under null configuration, the probability of futility(probability of stopping the trial when all the treatment arms becomes futile in the trial) should be approximately  95\% and it holds true in this case.

 For Power and Stagewise Power: